Mastering How to Change Password on iPhone Securely

 How to Change Passcode on iPhone When You Remember It

-If you still remember your current passcode but want to change it for security reasons or personal preference, the process is much simpler.
-Changing passcode on iPhone when you know the current one takes just a few moments through your device settings.
+If you still remember your current passcode but want to change iPhone passcode for security reasons or personal preference, the process is much simpler.
+Changing how to change password on iPhone when you know the current one takes just a few moments through your device settings.
+Remember, strong security is an ongoing effort!

 Step 1: Open the Settings app on your iPhone and navigate to the passcode settings:

-- On iPhone X and later: Go to Settings > Face ID & Passcode
+• On iPhone X and later: Go to Settings > Face ID & Passcode (or Touch ID & Passcode on older models).

 Step 3: Scroll down and tap on “Change Passcode.”